-Mpumelelo Mkhabela: ANC, EFF policy differences on land expropriation
+Mpumelelo Mkhabela: ANC, EFF policy differences on land expropriation hinder constitutional amendment

 The policy battle lines on land expropriation without compensation were clearly drawn recently when President Cyril Ramaphosa answered questions in the National Assembly.

 Julius Malema, leader of the EFF – a party that wants to nationalise all means of production, maybe except oxygen – rose to ask a question which summarised the party’s policy position.
 If “our people” were given title to the land, Mr President, don’t you think they will be bought off the land by those with deep pockets?
 Is it not better for the state to own all land so that it safeguards it on behalf of all the people?
 I’m paraphrasing what was at the heart of Malema’s question.

 Malema was advocating for a nanny state that would know better the interests of the people because they presumably wouldn’t know what’s best for themselves.
 In response, Ramaphosa said “our people” have deep yearning to own their land.
 In Ramaphosa’s answer, one could sense that he believes people, not the state, were better placed to articulate their own interests as individuals.
 Surely, that’s what freedom is about – the ability to use or trade in an asset you call yours.
 There is dignity inherent in this.